Category Archives: Ghosts

 Confusing speculative “language of stone” (Book Review)

-I’m researching the history of the Stone Tape “theory” of haunting for my Spooky Geology site.
+I’m researching the history of the Stone Tape “theory” of haunting for Spooky Geology.
 It’s something I’ve been working on in bits and pieces for several years now.
-I’ve […]
+I’ve watched the teleplay/movie The Stone Tape and have keyed into any mention of the idea from various paranormalists.
+One website mentioned that some paranormalists may have… Read More »

 Well-worn paranormal paths go nowhere: When to give up